nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Editing an applicant while all applicants are being shown

   1. Prerequisites: List all applicants using the `list` command.
 Multiple applicants in the list.
+     There is no applicant with the phone number 87654321 and email alexander@gmail.com

   1. Test case: `edit 1 n/Alexander p/87654321 e/alexander@gmail.com`<br>
      Expected: First applicant is edited such that his new name is Alexander with the phone number 87654321 and email alexander@gmail.com.